rebsonoliveira/sql-server/samples/features/json/geo-json/dotnet-states-openlayers2/README.md

 # ASP.NET Core Spatial application that uses SQL/JSON functionalities

-This project contains an example implementation of ASP.NET Core application that shows how to display spatial data from Sql Database on the web page.
+This project contains an example implementation of ASP.NET Core application that shows how to display spatial data from SQL Database on the web page.
 Web page is shown in the following picture:

 ![Web App that displays US states and towns](../../../../../media/features/json-geojson-states-app.png)

 Initially will be shown all US states on the larger map.
 [OpenLayers2](http://openlayers.org/two/) component is used to display data on the map.
 States are provided in [GeoJSON](http://geojson.org/) format generated in SQL Server.
-When you click on any state on the map, details will be shown in popup window, and lrger towns in that state will be shown in the detals map.
+When you click on any state on the map, details will be shown in popup window, and larger towns in that state will be shown in the details map.

 ## Contents